Semprini/python3-openam/README.md

 Python 3 interface to OpenAM REST Services
 -----------------------------------

+Python 3.5 introduced a change to SSL cert checking in urllib.
+When connecting to an https OpenAM server then use python 3.5

 Features and roadmap can be found in the wiki: https://github.com/Semprini/python3-openam/wiki

 Code borrowed and reworked from: